 On Healthcare for All

 “Healthcare is a right – not a privilege.
-I believe in single payer health care for all Americans, and taking every opportunity to expand coverage and lower costs for Wisconsinites.
+I will work to pass BadgerCare for All, while taking every opportunity to expand coverage and lower costs for Wisconsinites.
 I won’t rest until every single Wisconsinite has access to quality affordable, comprehensive healthcare.”

 Healthcare access increases individual freedom.
 When coverage is determined by employers, people are less free to change jobs, retire, start a business, take time to care for a child or loved one, or pursue education — they can’t risk going without coverage.
 Making Badgercare available to all would help unleash people’s economic potential and afford them flexibility in caring for their families.